stevebrauner/stevebrauner.github.io/_portfolio/001_witness_to_wisdom_website.md

 {% include feature_row %}

 This is a Django based website focused on blogging.
-Its expandable to include a membership site, products, etc.
+It's expandable to include a membership site, products, etc.

 ## Welcome to Witness to Wisdom